An appraisal is a thought process leading to an opinion of value.

 The appraiser will typically use a several "approaches," typically three, to arrive at the estimation of value.

 The Cost Approach is one of the approaches that appraisers use to find value; it involves concluding what the improvements would cost less physical depreciation, plus the land value.

 The most common approach in figuring the worth of a house is the Sales Comparison Approach which concerns concluding a comparison to similar houses close by.

-Being the most common approach, the Sales Comparison Approach tends to be the most precise and best indicator of value for a residential property.
+Being the most popular approach, the Sales Comparison Approach is generally the most precise and best indicator of worth for a residential property.

-The most important point of an appraiser's job is to offer an unbiased, professional opinion of value to assist with financial transactions.
+The real function of an appraiser's job is to produce an unbiased, professional opinion of market value to help out with financial transactions.

 If you are applying for a loan.